Zimbra

-Zimbra Collaboration, formerly known as the Zimbra Collaboration Suite (ZCS) before 2019, is a collaborative software suite that includes an email server and a web client.
+Zimbra Collaboration, known before 2019 as the Zimbra Collaboration Suite (ZCS), is a collaborative software suite that includes an email server and a web client.

 Zimbra was initially developed by LiquidSys, which changed their name to Zimbra, Inc. on 26 July 2005.
 The Zimbra Collaboration Suite was first released in 2005.
 The company was subsequently purchased by Yahoo! on September 17, 2007, and later sold to VMware on January 12, 2010.
 In July 2013, it was sold by VMware to Telligent Systems which changed its name to Zimbra, Inc. in September 2013.
 It was then acquired by Synacor on 18 August 2015.

 According to former Zimbra President and CTO Scott Dietzen, the name for Zimbra is derived from the song "I Zimbra" by Talking Heads.

-Edition
+Zimbra editions

-The software consists of both client and server components, and at one time also offered a desktop email client, called Zimbra Desktop.
 Two versions of Zimbra are available: an open-source version, and a commercially supported version ("Network Edition") with closed-source components such as a proprietary Messaging Application Programming Interface connector to Outlook for calendar and contact synchronization.